hirus-11nov/HIEUTHANH_API_BC33/README.md

     2. Thành : Home page, Register page, Responsive

 # III.
 About project
-  * This is a capstone project that applies Axios to fetch the API and uses SCSS to build the CSS for the website.
-A website that includes fetch API, basic UI, no animations and nothing special.
+  * This is a capstone project that applies Axios API and uses SCSS to build the CSS for the website.
+A website that includes API, basic UI, no animations and nothing special.
-  * The project uses html5, css3, bootstrap 5.2, SCSS, Axios to fetch API and fully responsive for all devices
+  * The project uses html5, css3, bootstrap 5.2, SCSS, Axios API and fully responsive for all devices
   * Lib using: Axios API

 ## Demo website follow as below (click on the image):